explosion/spaCy/website/docs/usage/processing-pipelines.md

 In this example, we're using [`nlp.pipe`](/api/language#pipe) to process a (potentially very large) iterable of texts as a stream.
-Because we're only accessing the named entities in `doc.ents` (set by the `ner` component), we'll disable all other statistical components (the `tagger` and `parser`) during processing. `nlp.pipe` yields `Doc` objects, so we can iterate over them and access the named entity predictions:
+Because we're only accessing the named entities in `doc.ents` (set by the `ner` component), we'll disable all other components during processing. `nlp.pipe` yields `Doc` objects, so we can iterate over them and access the named entity predictions:

 > #### ✏️ Things to try
 >